Can chickens eat pumpkins? Will chickens eat a pumpkin? What are the health benefits of feeding pumpkins to chickens?

 Reasons to feed pumpkins to chickens

-Getting more use out of your fall decor pumpkins and jack o lanterns is great, but there are even more reasons to feed pumpkin to your chickens.
+Getting more use out of your fall decor pumpkins and jack-o-lanterns is great, but there are even more reasons to feed pumpkins to your chickens.

 There are two main reasons that you should feed pumpkin to your chickens (from your chicken’s point of view):